alafilearnstocode/disc-assign-3/readme.md

-The repo contains a mobile-friendly Followers Page design with a sleek and user-focused layout.
-At the top, the header prominently displays the title “Arnaud Cossette” centered for clarity.
+The repo contains a Followers Page design with a user-focused layout.
+At the top, the header prominently displays the user name centered for clarity.
 A back button is positioned on the left.

 Beneath the header, the page features navigation tabs that organize content into three categories: “Users you know,” “Followers,” and “Following.”
 The active tab, “Users you know,” is underlined to help users quickly identify their current view.